CobaltSoixante/learning-git/aw_readme.txt

 git rm --cached index.html	# Remove index.html from the staging area.
-DOES NOT remove the physical file  :-)  . git add .	# Add all files in staging area AND downwards... git rm -r --cached .	#  Remove all files in staging area and downwards (the -r does the downwards/recursively bit).
+DOES NOT remove the physical file  :-)  . git add .	# Add all files in staging area AND downwards... git rm -r --cached .	#  Remove all files in staging area and downwards (the -r does the downwards/recursively bit). git add -A	# Will add your ENTIRE workspace to your stage directory - Up AND Down - even if you are inside a sub-directory (eg ./test). git commit -m "bootstrap project"	# Commit [locally] all mofified files in the staging area. git log					# gives a terse commit history, including commit HASH, MESSAGE, DATE-TIME STAMP. git show 38b3070a450e777ef0329a802b879f888b5879bc	# show a detailed account for a specific commit - by specifying is unique commit HASH. git diff	# shows difference between files in the volatile/working direcory and what is currently in the STAGING-area.